RedisLabs/redislabs-docs/content/rs/administering/cluster-operations/updating-certificates.md

 These self-signed certificates are generated on the first node of each RS installation and are copied to all other nodes added to the cluster.

-When you use the default self-signed certificates, an untrusted connection notification is shown in the web UI.
+When you use the default self-signed certificates, an untrusted connection notification is shown in the admin console.
 Depending on the browser you use, you can allow the connection for each session or add an exception to make the site trusted in future sessions.

 {{< warning >}}